Easton–Phillipsburg Toll Bridge

 The Easton–Phillipsburg Toll Bridge is a modified Pennsylvania (Petit) through truss bridge that carries U.S. Route 22 over the Delaware River.
 The bridge is located between Easton, Pennsylvania and Phillipsburg, New Jersey in the Lehigh Valley.

-The Easton-Phillipsburg Toll Bridge opened on January 14, 1938 and is operated by the Delaware River Joint Toll Bridge Commission.
+The Easton–Phillipsburg Toll Bridge opened on January 14, 1938, and is operated by the Delaware River Joint Toll Bridge Commission.

 Features

-The main river bridge consists of a 540 ft Petit through-truss span over the river; a 430 ft, five-span plate-girder viaduct at the New Jersey approach, and a 40 ft pre-stressed concrete boxbeam span over Pennsylvania Route 611 on the Pennsylvania approach.
+The main river bridge consists of a 540 ft Petit through-truss span over the river; a 430 ft, five-span plate-girder viaduct at the New Jersey approach, and a 40 ft pre-stressed concrete box beam span over Pennsylvania Route 611 on the Pennsylvania approach.

 The overall length is 1020 ft.
 The four-lane facility has a roadway width of 40 ft.
 There are 8 ft concrete pedestrian sidewalks outside the trusses on each side.
 The bridge is the 9th-longest (main span) simple truss and 9th-longest (main span) steel truss in the United States.
 When it was constructed in 1938, the bridge was the longest steel truss in the United States, a distinction it held for 19 years.

 Tolls

 The toll plaza collects only westbound lanes going into Pennsylvania, and includes the E-ZPass system.
-As of April 11, 2021, the toll rate per car is $3.00, or $1.25 if E-ZPass is used.
+As of January 7, 2024, the toll rate per car is $3.00, or $1.50 if E-ZPass is used.